mckennapsean/dissertation/content/02-background.md

-strategies of designers, such as problem-driven (targeting a specific description of a challenge, like generating software requirements) versus solution-driven (focusing on a small set of possible solutions, such as repurposing an existing tool or technique), along with specific operationalization of that mindset, or how decisions get made by an individual or a team, such as autocratic versus autonomic [@Christiaans2010].
+strategies of designers, such as problem-driven (targeting a specific description of a challenge, like generating software requirements) versus solution-driven (focusing on a small set of possible solutions, such as repurposing an existing tool or technique) [@Christiaans2010].
+These strategies get combined with specific operationalizations of that mindset as well as how decisions get made by an individual or a team, such as autocratic versus autonomic.
 Similarly, Tang et al. divide design decisions into three groups: planning, problem space, and solution space decisions, in order to better realize the effect decisions have on design [@Tang2010].
-Through studying the process of expert designers, Wu et al. identify three classes of design strategies: forward working, problem switching, and backward working strategies [@Wu2011].
-Furthermore, several researchers have broken down decision-making into different kinds of high-level design judgments: e.g. appearance, compositional, navigational, etc.
+Through studying the process of expert designers, Wu et al. identify three classes of design
-[@Nelson2003; @Wolf2006]. explain what all three of these are?
+strategies: forward working (from abstract to concrete), backward working (from concrete to abstract), and problem switching (alternating between the two) strategies [@Wu2011].
+Furthermore, several researchers have broken down decision-making into different kinds of high-level design judgments: e.g. appearance, compositional, navigational, etc. [@Nelson2003; @Wolf2006].
 These many models have a utility to analyze and compare general decisions and strategies for design, but they do not capture the specific decisions that visualization designers face when representing and encoding data in an interactive visualization system.

 Within the visualization community, the well-cited nested model [@Munzner2009]